pm2-hive/pm2-php-fpm/README.md

 ### Other

-Check out [Issues][issues].
+Look through [Issues][issues].
 You may find someone with the same problem.
 If your problem is unique, feel free to create a [new issue][new-issue].

 ## Uninstallation